 As a bit of a self-proclaimed foodie, one of my favorite things to do with out-of-town guests is introduce them to the best restaurants my city has to offer.
 Everyone wants to try local flavors, and that’s easy to do here, considering we have some 800 restaurants citywide, the majority of which are locally owned and operated.
 But with that many restaurants to choose from, where do you begin?

-I like to start with restaurants that take advantage of Scottsdale’s five robust growing seasons and year-round farmers’ markets, as well as those incorporating indigenous Sonoran Desert ingredients into their cuisine.
+I like to start with restaurants that take advantage of Scottsdale’s five robust growing seasons and year-round farmers’ markets, as well as those incorporating indigenous Sonoran Desert ingredients into their cuisine and turning them into American favorites.
 This diversity and seasonality always keeps local menus fresh – literally!

 So, without further ado, here are my recommendations for sampling some of the city’s finest local flavors.

 FnB’s Chef Charleen Badman, a five-time James Beard award semifinalist known locally as “the veggie whisperer,” uses local produce and indigenous ingredients in her veggie-forward, wine-centric menu.
 She works closely with farmers across the state to source everything from peaches in the summer and snow peas and asparagus in the winter, to tomatoes and corn year-round.
 She also incorporates grains and vegetables used for centuries by the area’s Native American tribes in her dishes.
 FnB’s menu changes monthly based on what’s growing at the time, to embody the true definition of farm-to-table cuisine.
 Bonus: As if learning you actually love spaghetti squash and rutabagas isn’t exciting enough, you can get a taste of exquisite Arizona wine at this Old Town gem as well!